usasha/pydata_demo/README.md

 # Basic multiarmed bandits for microservices
 ### I made this demo for PyData Moscow october 2018

-As we all know, release naming is not easy.
+Fun release names are essential part of software development.
-In this example we made couple of algorithms to generate release names:
+In this example I made couple of algorithms to generate release names:
 - adjective + pokemon name
 - greek letter + space object name